markf3lton/markf3lton.github.io/Finder_protips.md

 ## Dock preferences

-System-wide preferences via the Apple menu.
+System-wide preferences can be changed via the Apple menu.

 ![Apple menu > System Preferences...](images/system_preferences_and_about_this_mac.png)